-Not only that, but cannabigerol also boasts its list of health benefits, making it a popular choice in the health community nowadays.
-Read on to know more about the cannabinoid that is fast gaining the attention of medical experts and cannabis connoisseurs all over the world.
+Not only that, but CBG’s health benefits are plenty, making it a prominent supplement in today’s health community.
+Continue reading to learn more about the cannabinoid that captures the interest of medical professionals and cannabis connoisseurs all over the planet.

 Is CBG The New CBD?

-As CBGA converts enzymes, the synthesis or decarboxylation method could also affect whether the acid will mostly form THCA or CBDA.
-If THC enzymes are more dominant in the strain, less CBD and CBG are formed and vice versa for CBD-dominant enzymes.
-Obtaining higher levels of CBG for a product requires a whole process with genetic mutation and manipulation.
+Since CBGA converts enzymes, the synthesis or decarboxylation method can influence whether the acid forms THCA or CBDA.
+While THC enzymes are more dominant in a strain, less CBD and CBG are generated, and vice versa when CBD enzymes are dominant.
+Increasing the level of CBG in a substance requires a lengthy process involving genetic mutation and manipulation.

-However, the two are also similar in that both are non-intoxicating compounds.
-Unlike THC, CBG and CBD do not make users feel the infamous “weed high” that typically compromises motor and focus skills.
-Both compounds also interact with the body’s natural cannabinoid receptors called CB1 and CB2 receptors located in the endocannabinoid system or ECS.
+They are, however, close in that they are both non-intoxicating compounds.
+Unlike THC, CBG and CBD do not cause users to experience the notorious “weed high,” which can impair motor and concentration abilities.
+Both compounds bind to the body’s natural cannabinoid receptors, known as CB1 and CB2, found in the endocannabinoid system, or ECS.

 What are the Benefits of CBG?